jacobaustin123/Coral/README.md

 5.
 ```

 Without the type annotations on the gcd function, this code takes about 25 seconds when run by Coral and does not terminate within 5 minutes when run by Python.
-However, when type annotations are added to the gcd function, it finished in less than a second when run by Coral.
+However, when type annotations are added to the gcd function, it finishes in less than a second when run by Coral.

 # Exceptions